The Dark Side of Perfectionism: How the Pursuit of Greatness Can Lead to Insecurity and Decreased Performance

 Countering the Trends

 For parents, there are practical ways to counter these trends.
-We can strive to see our kids for who they really are, teach them independence, praise effort over performance, and encourage what lights them up.
+Parents can strive to see their kids for who they really are, build a foundation of true abundance beyond achievement, teach them independence, praise effort over performance, and encourage what lights them up.
 Fostering self-compassion and neural self-acceptance pathways, rather than performance-based self-esteem, helps build resilience in both parents and children.

 Final Thoughts

 Of course, no parent can be perfect, but that is not the point nor is it the goal.
-Insecurity and our sense of self is something we all struggle with to varying degrees.
-Yet, at any point in life, we can all take steps to conquer our inner critic and become more self-accepting.
+Insecurity and sense of self is something everyone struggles with to varying degrees.
+Yet, at any point in life, anyone can take steps to conquer the inner critic and become more self-accepting.

 Frequently Asked Questions